Andrey Smirnov (general): Biography

-Andrei Smirnov was born on August 27, 1895 in Saint Petersburg.
-From nobles.
+Smirnov was born on August 27, 1895, in Saint Petersburg to nobles.

-World War I and Civil War
+World War I and Russian Civil War

 In 1915, he was called up for military service in the Russian Imperial Army.
 He graduated from the Vladimir Military School in 1916.
-He took part in the battles of the First World War from January 1916, when, with the rank of warrant officer, he was sent to the post of junior officer in the 138th Infantry Bolkhov Regiment.
+He took part in the battles of World War I from January 1916, when, with the rank of warrant officer, he was sent to the post of junior officer in the 138th Infantry Bolkhov Regiment.
 As part of the regiment, he fought in the 35th Infantry Division of the 8th and in the 11th (from May 1916) Armies of the Southwestern Front.
 For military distinctions, he received the military ranks of second lieutenant and lieutenant out of turn.
-On October 14, 1916, the company commander, Lieutenant Andrey Smirnov, was wounded in a battle near the village of Zvyzhen near Brody.
+On October 14, 1916, the company commander, Smirnov, was wounded in a battle near the village of Zvyzhen near Brody.

 In November 1917, he was demobilized and immediately entered the Red Guard, was an instructor in combat training of the Red Guard detachments.

 In the Red Army since February 1918, joining it as one of the first volunteers.
-During the Civil War in Russia, Andrey Smirnov commanded a platoon of the 1st Red Army Regiment, was the head of the regimental school of the 1st Reserve Regiment, and commanded a battalion of the 504th Infantry Regiment.
+During the Russian Civil War, Smirnov commanded a platoon of the 1st Red Army Regiment, was the head of the regimental school of the 1st Reserve Regiment, and commanded a battalion of the 504th Infantry Regiment.
 From November 1919, he fought in the 56th Moscow Rifle Division: commander of the 504th Rifle Regiment, commander of the 166th Rifle Brigade.